Tenants urged to cash in on advice

 Published by Riverside for Riverside in Housing and also in Communities

-Emma’s role is to help people budget better and claim benefits they may be unaware of, as well as referring them to credit unions or debt specialists.
+Based in Gateshead, Katie Wright will help people budget better and claim benefits they may be unaware of, as well as referring them to credit unions or debt specialists.
 The tailor made service is for those in rent arrears, or tenants who are worried about how to make their money go further.
+She will be targeting new tenants as well as those in arrears.

 She said: “Many of our tenants are feeling the pinch and we are keen to make sure that they don’t descend into further debt.
 It’s not just those on benefits that are struggling.
 Lots of working people are finding it hard to make ends meet, due to job hours being cut and escalating day to day expenses.”

-Emma – who is one of six local office-based Money Advisors appointed across the country – complements Riverside’s central team based at the Customer Service Centre in Merseyside.
+Katie – who is one of eight local office-based Money Advisors appointed across the country – complements Riverside’s central team based at the Customer Service Centre in Merseyside.

 Under the Welfare Reform Act, which comes into force next April, working age tenants who under-occupy their homes, could see benefit cuts averaging £14 per week unless they move to a smaller property.
 Riverside estimates that around 7,000 of its tenants could be affected.